Fall 2025

 Vector and Matrix Multiplication

-Vector and matrix multiplication lives at the heart of deep learning.
-In fact, deep learning really started to take off when researchers realized that the Graphical Processing Unit (GPU) could be used to perform gradient updates in addition to the matrix multiplication it was designed to do for gaming.
+Vector and matrix multiplication lives at the heart of machine learning.
+In fact, neural networks only really started to take off when researchers realized that the Graphical Processing Unit (GPU) could be used to perform gradient updates in addition to the matrix multiplication it was designed to do for gaming.

 Consider two vectors \(\mathbf{u} \in \mathbb{R}^d\) and \(\mathbf{v} \in \mathbb{R}^d\).
 We will use \(\mathbf{u} \cdot \mathbf{v} = \sum_{i=1}^d u_i v_i\) to denote the inner product of \(\mathbf{u}\) and \(\mathbf{v}\).
 We can also write the inner product as \(\mathbf{u}^\top \mathbf{v}\), where \(\mathbf{u}^\top \in \mathbb{R}^{1\times d}\) is the transpose of \(\mathbf{u}\).
 The \(\mathcal{\ell}_2\)-norm of \(\mathbf{v}\) is given by \(\|\mathbf{v}\|_2 = \sqrt{\mathbf{v} \cdot \mathbf{v}}\).